bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # type: plugin store key

-The `plugin store key` type represents a key name in a plugin store object.
+The &lt;plugin store key&gt; type represents a key name in a plugin store object.

 For example: